 8. Bandipur Hilltop

-Bandipur Hilltop is a lovely hill station that can offer an alternative experience of sunrise to a high mountain viewpoint.
+Bandipur Hilltop is a lovely hill station that can offer an alternative experience of sunrise from a high mountain viewpoint.
 This ancient town is situated between Kathmandu and Pokhara, and its culture and peaceful streets have been preserved.
-On the hill top, you can have a glimpse of the Himalayas in the distance and some rolling hills and valleys.
+On the hilltop, you can have a glimpse of the Himalayas in the distance and some rolling hills and valleys.
 It is a peaceful and relaxing sunrise here with fewer people and slower movement that allows you to enjoy the moment.

 Key Highlights: